-6.3.5 Continue each test until the last vestige of flame or glow of smoldering has approached within 1.0 inch of the edge of the hole in the flattening frame at any point.
-(Any test in which the tablet is extinguished during the physical action of the specimen or flooring material shall be disregarded and the test repeated.)
+6.3.5 Continue each test until the last vestige of flame or glow disappears (this is frequently accompanied by a final puff of smoke) or the flaming or smoldering has approached within 1.0 inch of the edge of the hole in the flattening frame at any point.
+(Any test in which the tablet is extinguished by physical action of the specimen of flooring material shall be disregarded and the test repeated.)